 Absolutely!
 We encourage all students who can and who have the interest to consider studying abroad.
 Up to 6 credits of PHSC options can be taken abroad.
 Please visit our study abroad page for more information.

 Can I get credit for an independent research study?

 Absolutely!
 Many labs, research groups, and faculty in the School of Public Health accept undergraduate students into their research projects.
 You can also receive PHSC options credit for your research study.
 Please visit our independent study page for more information.

 What can I do with a public health science degree?

 There are variety of careers PHSC alumni can enter.
 Many go on to pre-health schools or graduate school in pubic health, however many students also enter directly into the workforce.
 With a degree in public health science graduates can work in a variety of industries including healthcare, education, non-profits and government.
 Please visit this page for more information.
 Profiles of some of our alumni can also be found here.
-And we always recommend you consider making an appointment with the SPH career counselor Shannon Felice to discuss your options.
+And we always recommend you vist the SPH Career Center to discuss your options.